 Short Term Disability benefits are paid for maternity leave if you are restricted from working before or after the birth of the child due to a medical reason.
 Benefits are also paid for maternity leave after the birth (6 weeks for natural deliveries without complications or 8 weeks for cesarean deliveries without complications - minus the 14-day waiting period).

-If you have Accident, Critical Illness, or Hospital Indemnity Insurance, you are eligible to receive money for a wellness visit with your doctor.
-Hospital Indemnity insurance also allows you to receive money for your hospital visit.
-For more information, visit:
+If you have Accident, Critical Illness or Hospital Indemnity Insurance, you may be eligible to receive money for a wellness visit with your doctor.
+The Hospital Indemnity insurance also allows you to receive money for your hospital visit.

 - Baby Center